Oral presentation instructions

 The poster can be up to 130 cm high x 90 cm wide.
 (51 in. high x 35½ in. wide)

-We will provide materials for attaching posters.
+We will provide pins for attaching posters.
 However you can bring your own if you prefer.

-Your poster should be readable from a distance of 2 metres.
+Your poster should be readable from 2 metres away.

 Important notice about publication:

-Authors whose abstracts have been accepted as poster presentations should also submit their final paper for the Conference Publications before January 19th, 2017 (included).
+Authors whose abstracts have been accepted as poster presentations should also submit their final paper for inclusion in the Conference Publications before January 11th, 2024 (included).

 Virtual Participants: Non-attending Authors

-If you wish your paper to be published in the INTED2017 Proceedings, but you are not able to attend the INTED2017 Conference in person, you can register for a “virtual presentation”.
+If you wish your paper to be published in the INTED2024 Proceedings, but you are not able to attend the INTED2024 Conference in person, you can register for a “virtual presentation”.

 The instructions for virtual authors are: